Sometimes called coconut butter.

 Needless to say, virgin coconut oil helps with other areas of the body.

-Such as hair, it conditions and nurtures the hair.
+It conditions and nurtures the hair.

 We didn’t know that this virgin oil is so effective in the well-being of the skin and other areas of the body.